 The importance of online dispute resolution (ODR) systems to consolidate the growth of electronic commerce in Latin America

-This new SmC+ report for Mercadolibre forecasts and shares light into upcoming eCommerce challenges that the public sector and Consumer Protection agencies will have to face in the short and medium term.
+This new SmC+ report for Mercadolibre updates the May 2023 original report adding two new countries (Perú and Chile), with new forecasts and a deeper look into upcoming eCommerce challenges that the public sector and Consumer Protection agencies will have to face in the short and medium term.

 Free download - 67 pages - 11 Mb - July 2023.